-What is the Code of Conduct?
+What is the code of conduct?

-A Code of Conduct ('the code') is now part of the Victorian Energy Efficiency Target (VEET) Regulations 2018.
-The code outlines the mandatory behaviours and actions industry participants must adhere to when engaging with consumers in activities that may lead to the creation of a Victorian Energy Efficiency Certificate ('certificate').
-It takes effect from 1 July 2002.
+The Victorian Energy Upgrades program code of conduct ('the code') outlines the mandatory behaviours and actions industry participants must adhere to when engaging with consumers in activities that may lead to the creation of a Victorian Energy Efficiency Certificate ('certificate').
+It took effect from 1 July 2022.

 The code outlines what accredited persons and scheme participants must do at various points along the certificate creation lifecycle.
-Though many of these obligations are not new, a certificate cannot be created unless the code has been complied with.
+Though many of these obligations are not new, a certificate must not be created unless the code has been followed.

 The code was made under Sections 17(3)(d) and 75 of the Victorian Energy Efficiency Target Act 2007 ('the Act').
-The Act gives the Essential Services Commission ('the commission') a range of functions, including to accredit persons who can create certificates, to monitor and administer the creation of certificates, and to undertake audits of the creation of certificates.
+The Act gives the Essential Services Commission ('the commission') a range of functions, including to accredit persons who can create certificates, to check and administer the creation of certificates, and to undertake audits of the creation of certificates.
 The commission does this through the Victorian Energy Efficiency Target Regulations 2018, which now include the code.